 Act Quickly After a Houston Tank Truck Accident

 Tanker truck accidents can be particularly catastrophic due to the immense size of the truck and the fact that it may be carrying hazardous and/or flammable substances.
 A tanker truck crash can cause a powerful explosion that puts everyone in the area at risk of serious injury.
 Other vehicles may be literally crushed from the impact.

 After accidents of this magnitude, victims and their families can turn to Arnold & Itkin for the legal counsel they need.
 When we take on a tanker truck accident case, we give it the time and attention it deserves.
 We treat our clients with compassion and put all of our considerable resources to work as we fight for the outcome they need.
 Turn to us when you need the best representation.

 Call (888) 493-1629 today to speak with a team member at our Houston office.
-We’re ready to stand up for your rights and interests.
+We’re ready to stand up for your rights.